 While we were still marveling about the first course, the second arrived.
 It was a very simple pasta loaded with shaved truffles and black pepper.

-At this point, I am just beside myself with happiness, maybe that is an effect of truffles, I am not sure.
+At this point, I am just beside myself with happiness, maybe that is an effect of truffles, but I am not sure.
 There was probably barely perceptible humming going on.

 Mr. Misadventures and I barely spoke except to say how amazing it tasted.
 That and the fact we were glad we had not ordered the third course….steak with truffles on top…we were stuffed and satiated with the two courses and happy, happy clams.